 Also, both VPNs are relatively extensive, with NordVPN offering more than 5,500 servers in 60 countries and Surfshark offering more than 3,000 servers in 65 countries.
 With such networks, you can find a quality server within a couple of miles, especially if they are in North America or Europe.

-As established in this Surfshark vs NordVPN comparison, if you would like to use either service to gain access to Netflix libraries that are only available in specific countries, you are in for a big disappointment.
+If you would like to use either service for streaming and for example gain access to Netflix libraries that are only available in specific countries, you are in for a big disappointment.
 Netflix recently launched a crackdown that has made it pretty challenging to access Netflix using a VPN.

 However, some VPNs have proven to perform better than others in this regard using select servers.